Accessibility statement

 We received a strong number of applications and all staff have now been advised of their outcomes, with colleagues leaving us on a staggered basis from September 2024 onwards.

-We understand that this is an unsettling time for staff and students, and we will continue to provide regular updates to those impacted.
+We understand that this has been an unsettling time for staff and students, and we will continue to provide regular updates.